Filipini01/pedrosantos.github.io/_pages/education.md

 ======

 * B.S. in Economics, Federal University of São Paulo, 2015
-* M.S. in Statistics, University of São Paulo, 2019
+* M.S. in Statistics, University of São Paulo, 2019 (Expected)

 ======